 The children in this photograph were students at Chevy Chase Elementary, then known as Rosemary.
 Those standing in the front row were also well-known in the neighborhood as the writers/publishers of the Thornapple Street News.
 Read all about their newspaper HERE.

-For a list of the 2014 CCHS Annual Gala Sponsors, please click HERE.
+For the complete list of the 2015 CCHS Annual Gala Sponsors and Friends, please click HERE.

 Visit the CCHS Archive and Research Center